stoat-dev/stoat-action/docs/docs/roadmap.md

 ## Stoat Dashboard

-As Stoats starts to gather events and metrics from across your repo, there are cross-branch or `main`-branch summaries that users would like to see on the Stoat website instead of just on Stoat static comments.
+As Stoat starts to gather events and metrics from across your repo, there are cross-branch or `main`-branch summaries that users would like to see on the Stoat website instead of just on Stoat static comments.
-If you have any dashboard views that you'd like to generate for your repo [please let us know](mailto:contact@stoat.dev).
+If you have any dashboard views that you'd like to generate for your repo, [please let us know](mailto:contact@stoat.dev).

 ## Programmatic Comment Rendering